Migrations in EF-Core

 In some cases, the migration might not work due to application taking more time than the default setting for which the migration was configured.

-, then this setting will be applied to all the operations that are coming under the DbContext
+3. If you set timeout using `DbContext`, then this setting will be applied to all the operations that are coming under the `DbContext` Level.

 This completes everything about the migrations in Microsoft Entity Framework Core, over-all migration is a very useful feature and it helps lots of developers while using EF Core.